aniket-banyal/story_seedlings/content/stories/The Portal House.md

 ---
-title: "The Portal House"
+title: The Portal House
-author: "Aniket"
+author: Aniket
 date: 2023-08-31
-categories: ["Scifi"]
+categories: [Scifi]
 ---

 Jonathan had always been a curious soul.
 His insatiable thirst for adventure often led him to explore abandoned places, seeking to uncover their secrets.
 One sunny afternoon, while wandering through a quiet, forgotten corner of the city, he stumbled upon an old, decrepit house.